wwfisher1/homebridge-purpleair-aqi-sensor/README.md

 - `purpleID` PurpleAir Station ID (a number).
 - `updateFreq` minimum number of seconds between reads from PurpleAir API (a number - default is 90 seconds)
 - `name` Is the name of accessory (required).
+- `statsKey` Selects the key from the sensor to report.
+The sensor reports various time based averages which can be selected.
+These are: v (real time), v1 (10 minute average), v2 (30 minute average), v3 (1 hour average), v4 (6 hour average), v5 (24 hour average), v6 (1 week average).
+- `adjust` Adjust the raw PM2.5 value based on various algorithms (https://thebolditalic.com/understanding-purpleair-vs-airnow-gov-measurements-of-wood-smoke-pollution-562923a55226).
+These are: NONE (raw values), LRAPA and AQANDU.

 To find your specific "PURPLE_AIR_STATION_ID" (a string):
 1. Use the PurpleAir Map to locate a station (https://www.purpleair.com/map)